Skip to main content

 Quick Update

-As anyone who regularly reads my blog might have noticed, this is my first post in a while.
+As anyone who regularly reads my blog might have noticed, this is my first post in a while, with my last one being over a year and a half ago.
 Now it's not that I didn't have ideas of things to write.
 In fact, I was reminded of two partial posts as I sat down to write this one, and those don't even count my planned analysis of the Lenten scarf pattern I completed last year.
 I've had ideas for sure, but unfortunately, life got in the way of them coming to fruition.

 My husband, Jon, spent most of 2024 on medical leave.
 He was diagnosed with Brugada syndrome in February, and his job wouldn't accommodate the restrictions he needed to work safely.
 He had surgery in June to implant an internal defibrillator, and he recovered quite nicely.
 Within a week, he was back to doing DoorDash and making Spark deliveries, with me occasionally tagging along to help.
 We moved in August into a bigger place with a nice yard for our dogs, and although the rent was a bit of a stretch, we were making it work.